PROJECT:

 Research question

 Is social curiosity general or selective?
-If curiosity depends on what will shape own future decisions, then each person’s behavioral patterns may reveal what they would be curious.
+If curiosity is driven by what would change a person’s decisions, then individual behavioral patterns can reveal what information each person would actively seek out.

 Study design